Go to main navigation

 How and when to serve a response:

-The opposing lawyer needed to serve the motion 16 court days before the hearing if served in person and 16 court days* plus 5 regular days before if served by mail.
-Since your ex seeks a post judgment modification, he or the lawyer were obligated to confirm that they served you at the right address in a declaration.
+In your caset the opposing lawyer needed to serve the motion 16 court days before the hearing if served in person and 16 court days* plus 5 regular days before if served by mail.
+Since your ex seeks a post judgment modification, rhey or the lawyer were obligated to confirm that they served you at the right address in a declaration.
 Form FL-334 is usually used to meet this obligation.

 You can also serve your FL-320 response via email.
 The lawyer’s email should be typed under his/her name on the FL-300 Request for Orders (first page at the top left).
 Use form POS-050 for your proof of service.
 Service by email must be done 9 court days plus 2 regular days before the hearing.
 If you serve by email include a message in the e-mail stating: “Dear Ms./ Mr. Lawyer I’d like to serve my FL-320 by email if you do not stipulate to e-service, please write me back and let me know.”
 This is because under the Code the parties are supposed to agree to electronic service.